-Creating a new directory
+Create a new directory

-- ▶ To call the file manager, press the PGM MGT soft key. - ▶ Select the directory tree with the left arrow key. - ▶ Select the TNC:\ drive if you want to create a new main directory, or select an existing directory to create a new subdirectory in it. - ▶ Enter the name of the new directory, and confirm it with the ENT key. smarT.NC then displays a pop-up window to confirm the new path name. - ▶ Press ENT or the Yes button to confirm.
+- ▶ Press the PGM MGT soft key to call the file manager - ▶ Use the left arrow key to select the directory tree - ▶ Select the TNC:\ drive if you want to create a new main directory, or select an existing directory to create a new subdirectory in it. - Enter the name of the new directory, and confirm it with the ENT key. smarT.NC then displays a pop-up window to confirm the new path name. - Press ENT or the Yes button to confirm.
 In order to cancel the procedure, press the ESC key or the No button.